-Sysparm Use Possible Values Default Required If DUMPDSN= is not no to be used for the dump use of system symbols is specified, SMARTS uses data set when SMARTS permitted.
-See IBM SDUMP (if running writes a dump using the documentation of the APF-authorized) or SNAP z/OS IEATDUMP macro IEATDUMP, instead of IEATDUMP, service parameter DSNAD= otherwise no dump will be taken.
+Sysparm Use Possible Values Default Required L Any valid data set name, use of system symbols is If DUMPDSN= is not specified, SMARTS uses no data set when SMARTS permitted.
+See IBM SDUMP (if running writes a dump using the z/OS IEATDUMP APF-authorized) or SNAP instead of IEATDUMP, service parameter DSNAD= otherwise no dump will be taken.